Fall in Frontenac State Park is a wonderful time and place to enjoy the brilliant colors of Minnesota’s mixed hardwood forests.

 Wander through the woods

-Despite all the hiking options available at Frontenac State Park, we return time and again to the Bluffside trails that snake above the Mississippi River.
+Despite all the hiking options available in the park, we return time and again to the Bluffside trails that snake above the Mississippi River.

 These trails always offer wonderful fall colors, with views of the river as a bonus.